office of international programs

 Please note that if Boston College has a contractual agreement with an institution abroad, BC students may attend that institution only through a BC program and not through direct enrollment or through another college, university or independent organization.

 In preparation for your study abroad in France, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in France, your advisor is Mireille McLaughlin
+For students studying abroad in France, your advisor is Larry Pickener.

-To find out more information about this program, or to schedule an appointment with Mireille, please click here.
+To find out more information about this program, or to schedule an appointment please click here.

 Like other members of the European Monetary Union (EMU), France’s currency is the euro.